sharmainec/tp/docs/DeveloperGuide.md

 How the `Logic` component works:
 1. When `Logic` is called upon to execute a command, it uses the `FlashcardAppParser` class to parse the user command.
-1. This creates a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+1. This creates a `Command` object (more precisely, an object of one of its subclasses, e.g. `AddCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to add a flashcard).
 1. The result of the command execution is encapsulated in a `CommandResult` object which is returned by `Logic`.